-Dr. Becker uses well-hidden incisions, IV sedation and local anesthetic, to ensure you are pain free and comfortable during the procedure.
+Raleigh facelift surgeon, Dr. Adam Becker, uses well-hidden incisions, IV sedation and local anesthetic, to ensure you are pain free and comfortable during the procedure.
 This approach helps prevent grogginess and post-operative nausea that some patients experience with general anesthesia.

-Dr. Becker will consult with you to determine the most appropriate surgical technique for your facelift.
-There are different kinds of facelifts and at least twelve different surgical techniques used to perform a facelift that is natural and beautiful.
-The main difference between the various types of facelifts is how the layers of tissue are addressed.
+Dr. Becker will consult with you to determine the most appropriate surgical technique for your facelift in Raleigh.
+There are different kinds of facelifts and at least twelve different surgical techniques used to ensure the results are natural and beautiful.
+The main difference between the various types is how the layers of tissue are addressed.

 Underneath the skin there are several layers:

 - Fatty tissue

 - The muscles ( for facial expression)

 - Layers of tissue called the SMAS (superficial musculo-apeuneurotic system) that form a bridge to the muscles of expression

 What most people think of as a traditional “facelift” simply tightens the skin, however, there are two significant concerns with this basic approach:

 - Simply removing excess skin can lead to the pulled looking “windswept” appearance.
 This unnatural appearance is a give-away that a facelift has been done.
 This can also cause too much stress along the incision line that can lead to widened scars.

 - Without properly changing the underlying structures beneath the surface, the skin quickly stretches and can lead to a quicker return of the jowls and the appearance of loose tissues under the chin, lessening the longevity and impact of the procedure.